gphilipp/streaming-applications-gitops/README.md

 ✔ prerequisites checks passed
 ```

-Let's bootstrap flux to "connect" a new dedicated GitHub repo to your freshly installed Kubernetes cluster.
+Let's bootstrap flux to create a new GitHub repository and link it to your freshly installed Kubernetes cluster.
 You will have to type or paste your personal access token.

 ```sh
 flux bootstrap github \